-Truro’s wild natural beauty come from the dramatic combination of sandy cliffs and prehistoric kettle holes which make its beaches unsurpassed.
-Home of Cape Cod’s oldest lighthouse, Highland Light, this town has a year-round population of only 2,003, but is estimated to grow to between 15,000 and 20,000 in the summer.
+Truro’s wild natural beauty comes from the dramatic combination of sandy cliffs and prehistoric kettle holes which make its beaches unsurpassed.
+Home of Cape Cod’s oldest lighthouse, Highland Light, this town has a year-round population of only 2,003 but is estimated to grow to between 15,000 and 20,000 in the summer.

 Drive through Truro on historic Route 6 and enjoy the panoramic view!
 Photo by Doug Azarian.